Constant mean curvature, flux conservation, and symmetry: Abstract

 \section{Abstract}

-As first observed in \cite{kks}, constant mean curvature implies a homological conservation law for hypersurfaces in ambient spaces with Killing fields.
+As first noted in \cite{kks}, constant mean curvature implies a homological conservation law for hypersurfaces in ambient spaces with Killing fields.
 In Theorem \ref{thm:law} here, we generalize that law by relaxing the topological restrictions assumed in \cite{kks}, and by allowing a weighted mean curvature functional.
-We also prove a partial converse (Theorem \ref{thm:converse}).
-Roughly, it states that when flux is conserved along enough Killing fields, a hypersurface splits into two regions: one with constant (weighted) mean curvature, and one fixed by the given Killing fields.
-We demonstrate the use of our theory by using it to derive a first integral for twizzlers, i.e, helicoidal surfaces of constant mean curvature in $\,\R^{3}\,$.
+We also prove a partial converse (Theorem \ref{thm:converse}) which roughly says that when flux is conserved along a Killing field, a hypersurface splits into two regions: one with constant (weighted) mean curvature, and one preserved by the Killing field.
+We demonstrate our theory by using it to derive a first integral for helicoidal surfaces of constant mean curvature in $\,\R^{3}$, i.e., ``twizzlers.''